dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - The app does not yet optimize solar farm configuration.
 - The app does not yet predict crop yield.
 - The app does not yet use RAG.
-- The app does not yet use an LLM agent.
+- The app does not yet use a full LLM agent.
 - The app does not yet handle all possible real-world solar design constraints.